benwinby/case_studies/README.md

 ## Profile

-My name is Ben Winby and I have over 10 years experience within the Analytics space.
+I have over 10 years experience within the Analytics space.
 I have primarily worked within start-up and scale-up organisations - as both an IC and in a leadership capapcity.

 I have managed teams of up to 20 people in size and have been a trusted advisor to the C suite.